Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Estimation

+\begin{remark} Calculating the MS-type of estimators (\ref{eq:3.1}) and (\ref{eq:3.4}) is challenging, as it is for the semiparametric estimator of HK.
+Following \cite{Fox2007} and \cite{YanYoo2019}, we suggest using a global optimization method called the \textit{differential evolution} (DE) algorithm.
+The DE algorithm, introduced by \cite{StornPrice1997}, is specifically designed to search the global optimum of a real-valued function with real-valued parameters.
+Notably, it does not require the objective function to be continuous or differentiable.
+The DE algorithm has been widely used in engineering applications, and its performance as a global optimization algorithm has been studied extensively (See, e.g., \cite{StornPrice2006}).
+To implement the DE algorithm, one can use the ``\texttt{DEoptim}'' package in R.\footnote{\url{https://cran.r-project.org/web/packages/DEoptim/index.html}.} The following statement is quoted from the R documentation for the ``\texttt{DEoptim}'' package, which provides a brief introduction.
+Interested readers are advised to consult this documentation for more information on the implementation and usage of this algorithm.

+\textquotedblleft \textit{Differential Evolution (DE) is a search heuristic introduced by \cite{StornPrice1997}.
+Its remarkable performance as a global optimization algorithm on continuous numerical minimization problems has been extensively explored; see \cite{StornPrice2006}.
+DE belongs to the class of genetic algorithms which use biology-inspired operations of crossover, mutation, and selection on a population in order to minimize an objective function over the course of successive generations.
+As with other evolutionary algorithms, DE solves optimization problems by evolving a population of candidate solutions using alteration and selection operators.
+DE uses floating-point instead of bit-string encoding of population members, and arithmetic operations instead of logical operations in mutation.
+DE is particularly well-suited to find the global optimum of a real-valued function of real-valued parameters, and does not require that the function be either continuous or differentiable.}\textquotedblright \end{remark}

-Note that the 2SMS procedure described in (\ref{eq:3.1})--(\ref{eq:3.2} ) and (\ref{eq:3.4})--(\ref{eq:3.5}) does not require matching each covariate in $x_{it}$ over time as HK did.
-As a result, the rates of convergence of $\hat{\beta}$ and $\hat{\gamma}$ are independent of the number of continuous covariates in $x_{it}$, which is in contrast to HK's procedure.
+Note that the 2SMS procedure described in (\ref{eq:3.1})--(\ref{eq:3.2} ) and (\ref{eq:3.4})--(\ref{eq:3.5}) does not require matching each covariate in $x_{it}$ over time, as it does in HK.
+As a result, the rates of convergence of $\hat{\beta}$ and $\hat{\gamma}$ are independent of the number of continuous covariates in $x_{it}$, in contrast to the procedure of HK.
 In view of existing results on the MS estimators (e.g., \cite*{Manski1985, Manski1987}, \cite*{KimPollard1990}, and \cite*{SeoOtsu2018}), we expect the limiting distributions of $\hat{\beta}$ and $\hat{\gamma}$ to be non-Gaussian and their rates of convergence to be $O_{P}(n^{-1/3})$ and $O_{P}((nh_{n})^{-1/3})$, respectively.
 Section \ref{sec_asymptotics} states sufficient conditions under which these asymptotic properties can be derived.